iSEE-Laboratory/Revisting_FSCIL/README.md

 <div align=center> <img src="img_1.png"  style="zoom: 72%;"></div>
 <div align=center> <img src="img_2.png"  style="zoom: 57%;"></div>

+## Introduction
-### TL;DR
+TL;DR

 We proposed a novel metric for a more balanced evaluation of Few-Shot Class-incremental Learning (FSCIL) methods.
-Further, we also provide analyses of Vision Transformers(ViT) on FSCIL and design the feature ratification module learning from intermediate features.
+Further, we also provide analyses of Vision Transformers(ViT) on FSCIL and design the feature rectification module learning from intermediate features.
 ## Environments

 - Python: 3.8.17